Tsagae/rtgp-project/README.md

 ## Running

+Models and textures can be added respectively to assets/models and assets/textures and will automatically appear in the menu after a restart of the application

 ### Options

 - `RTGP-Project [width] [height]` - Run the program with a custom resolution (without arguments defaults to 1920x1080)